openfin/hello-openfin-selenium-java-example/README.md

 ### Source Code
 HelloOpenFinTest.java has sample code for testing HTML5 components and OpenFin javascript adapter in Hello OpenFin demo application.

+OpenFinPlatformMessagingTest.java has sample code for testing HTML5 components and OpenFin javascript adapter in a sample OpenFin Platform based demo application.

 ### Guidelines
 Since all HTML5 applications in the OpenFin environment need to be started with OpenFin API, chromeDriver.get(URL) is not supported.